This article covers 8 points on what training your employees need to comply with NIS2:

 “With NIS2, security is no longer just an IT matter: every employee contributes to operational resilience.”

 Even if your starting point is NIS2, most organisations need training that also supports GDPR accountability and ISO 27001 audits.
-A practical “minimum viable” checklist looks like this:
+In simple terms, NIS2 focuses on cyber resilience and governance, ISO 27001 on competence and information-security awareness, and the GDPR on responsible handling of personal data.
+A practical baseline looks like this:

 NIS2 (Directive obligations)